 What are the best camera phones?

-Those who really want to maximize their photography on-the-go but spend as little as possible are well advised to check out either Apple's new iPhone SE or Google's Pixel 3a.
+Those who really want to maximize their photography on-the-go but spend as little as possible are well advised to check out the new Google Pixel 4a or iPhone SE.
 They're two of the best cheap phones out there, because they guarantee phenomenal image quality despite costing less than half the price of their premium counterparts.
-Those interested in the Pixel 3a, however, should note that the Pixel 4a is imminent — especially since it's just been confirmed that Google has discontinued the Pixel 3a.
+That's especially true of the Pixel 4a, which costs $50 less than the iPhone SE but has the very same camera hardware as Google's more premium Pixel 4, sans that model's dedicated telephoto lens.

-Speaking of camera phones on the horizon, rumors suggest the upcoming Galaxy Note 20 will repurpose the S20 Ultra's sensors, hopefully to better effect.
-Meanwhile, we've heard Google could go a lower-cost direction with the Pixel 5, and look to bring its next-generation photography tricks down to a more accessible price point than last year's Pixel 4.
+As for camera phones on the horizon, rumor has it Google could go a lower-cost direction with the Pixel 5, and look to bring its next-generation photography tricks down to an even more accessible price point than last year's Pixel 4.
+Should Google go this route, the Pixel 5 could very well be the finest value in camera phones by the time 2020 concludes.

 Read on for a closer look at each of the best camera phones available today.